Hyperparathyroidism

 Primary hyperparathyroidism

 Primary hyperparathyroidism is a generalized disorder resulting from excessive secretion of parathyroid hormone by one or more parathyroid glands.
 It probably is the most common cause of hypercalcemia, particularly among patients who are not hospitalized.
-Incidence increases with age and is higher in postmenopausal women.
+Incidence increases with age and is higher in postmenopausal females.
 It also occurs in high frequency ≥ 3 decades after neck irradiation.

 Primary hyperparathyroidism causes hypercalcemia, hypophosphatemia, and excessive bone resorption (leading to osteoporosis).
 Patients most frequently present with asymptomatic hypercalcemia.
 Nephrolithiasis is also common, particularly when hypercalciuria occurs due to long-standing hypercalcemia.